Critical Sales Tax Compliance Steps Foreign Sellers Must Know

 What may be less obvious are all the steps (and the correct sequence) required to get into compliance with U.S. taxes, including sales tax, and the ongoing requirements BEFORE you make the all-important decision to expand your business into the U.S. market.
 There are many critical sales tax compliance steps foreign sellers must know.

-Of course, now (April 2020), there are now 42 states with marketplace nexus and Amazon is collecting and remitting in 41.
-The good news there are only a few states where an Amazon FBA sellers may need to register for sales tax.
+Of course, now (October 2020), there are 44 states with marketplace nexus, and Amazon is collecting and remitting in 43.
+The good news there are only a few states where Amazon FBA sellers may need to register for sales tax.

 Here is what you need to know…

-What this means is as an e-commerce selling on Amazon via FBA, you will still have a few states where you will have sales tax nexus to collect and remit to be in compliance.
-Keep in mind, the federal tax treaty does not cover state tax law.
+If there is an e-commerce selling on Amazon via FBA, you will still have a few states where you will have sales tax nexus to collect and remit to comply.
+Keep in mind; the federal tax treaty does not cover state tax law.
 The result is that your foreign company will need to collect and remit U.S. sales tax.

-What are the Steps Required for Compliance as a Foreign Sellers?
+What are the Steps Required for Compliance as Foreign Sellers?

 ● Determine Which States You have Nexus.
-Good news: Again, as mentioned above, now (April 2020), there are now 42 states with marketplace nexus and Amazon is collecting and remitting in 41.
-The end result is there are only a few states where an Amazon FBA sellers may need to register for sales tax.
+Good news: Again, as mentioned above, now (April 2020), there are 42 states with marketplace nexus, and Amazon is collecting and remitting in 41.
+The result is only a few states where Amazon FBA sellers may need to register for sales tax.

 Here is what you need to know…